kovidgoyal/rapydscript-ng/README.md

 as possible, while also generating clean, performant JavaScript and making interop with external JavaScript libraries easy.

-As a result, there are somethings in RapydScript that might come as surprises to an experienced Python developer.
+As a result, there are some things in RapydScript that might come as surprises to an experienced Python developer.
 The most important such gotchas are listed
 below: